MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder/P1-Clone-FlappyBird/content.md

 ## Spawning new obstacles when old ones leave the screen

 We will now implement a mechanism that checks which obstacles moved off the screen and spawns new obstacles for these ones.
-Add these lines to your _update_ method:
+Add these lines to your *update* method:

         NSMutableArray *offScreenObstacles = nil;
         for (CCNode *obstacle in _obstacles) {
             CGPoint obstacleWorldPosition = [_physicsNode convertToWorldSpace:obstacle.position];
             CGPoint obstacleScreenPosition = [self convertToNodeSpace:obstacleWorldPosition];
-			if (obstacleScreenPosition.x &lt; -obstacle.contentSize.width) {
+            if (obstacleScreenPosition.x < -obstacle.contentSize.width) {
                 if (!offScreenObstacles) {
                     offScreenObstacles = [NSMutableArray array];
                 }
                 [offScreenObstacles addObject:obstacle];
             }
         }
         for (CCNode *obstacleToRemove in offScreenObstacles) {
             [obstacleToRemove removeFromParent];
             [_obstacles removeObject:obstacleToRemove];
-			// for each removed obstacle, add a new one
+            // for each removed obstacle, add a new one [self spawnNewObstacle];
-			[self spawnNewObstacle];
         }

 The basics of this code will remind you of the ground looping we implemented previously.
 We check which obstacles are off the screen - we add these obstacles to a separate array (because we cannot remove objects from an array we are currently looping through).
 Then we iterate over the array of obstacles that need to be removed.
 We remove them from the scene, from the array of obstacles and spawn a new obstacle.

 Now run your game.
 You should see an endless amount of scrolling obstacles!
-You are getting close to completing _Flappy Fly_!
+You are getting close to completing *Flappy Fly*!

 ## Generate random obstacles

 The next challenge we are going to tackle is generating random obstacles.
 This means we will be varying the position of the gap between the two pipes.
 The first step is setting up a custom class for the obstacle.
-Call the class _Obstacle _and be sure to have the root node selected when you set it:
+Call the class *Obstacle* and be sure to have the root node selected when you set it:

 ![](https://static.makegameswith.us/gamernews_images/EKKV0s7OHW/Screen Shot 2014-02-10 at 19.37.24.png)

 Also set up a code connection for the top and the bottom pipe.
 You have done this many times before so we won't repeat.
-Call the connection __topPipe_ and __bottomPipe_.
+Call the connection *_topPipe* and *_bottomPipe*.

-Once you have setup everything create a new class _Obstacle_ in XCode.
-It should be a subclass of _CCNode_:
+Once you have setup everything create a new class *Obstacle* in XCode.
+It should be a subclass of *CCNode*:

 ![](https://static.makegameswith.us/gamernews_images/KinWiYqukS/Screen Shot 2014-02-10 at 19.40.10.png)

-I will give you the complete content of _Obstacle_.m at once.
+I will give you the complete content of *Obstacle*.m at once.
 Add it to your file, read it and then we will discuss it:

     #import "Obstacle.h"
     @implementation Obstacle {
         CCNode *_topPipe;
         CCNode *_bottomPipe;
     }
     #define ARC4RANDOM_MAX      0x100000000
     // visibility on a 3,5-inch iPhone ends a 88 points and we want some meat static const CGFloat minimumYPositionTopPipe = 128.f;
     // visibility ends at 480 and we want some meat static const CGFloat maximumYPositionBottomPipe = 440.f;
     // distance between top and bottom pipe static const CGFloat pipeDistance = 142.f;
     // calculate the end of the range of top pipe static const CGFloat maximumYPositionTopPipe = maximumYPositionBottomPipe - pipeDistance;
     - (void)setupRandomPosition {
         // value between 0.f and 1.f
         CGFloat random = ((double)arc4random() / ARC4RANDOM_MAX);
         CGFloat range = maximumYPositionTopPipe - minimumYPositionTopPipe;
         _topPipe.position = ccp(_topPipe.position.x, minimumYPositionTopPipe + (random * range));
         _bottomPipe.position = ccp(_bottomPipe.position.x, _topPipe.position.y + pipeDistance);
     }
     @end

 First, let's discuss what happens on a high level.
 At the top of the file we define a couple of constants.
 These constants describe the minimum and maximum positions for the top and bottom pipes.
 I have chosen these values in way that every pipe at the top reaches at least 30 points into the screen for a 3.5-inch iPhone.
 This means on an iPhone 4S or older the top obstacle will always be clearly visible.
 The iPhone 5 and 5s will see a larger portion of the top pipe, but this will not change anything about the gameplay.
 The maximum value for the bottom pipe is defined such that a pipe always sticks at least 30 points out of the ground to make it clearly visible.

-Additionally we define a _pipeDistance _that describes how large the gap between the pipes should be.
+Additionally we define a *pipeDistance* that describes how large the gap between the pipes should be.

-Now we implement a new method _setupRandomPosition _that uses the defined border values to calculate a range.
+Now we implement a new method *setupRandomPosition* that uses the defined border values to calculate a range.
 Then it generates a random number between 0 and 1 to define which portion of the possible range will be used.
 It uses the result to position the top pipe and positions the bottom pipe in the defined distance.

 Now let's use this method to generate random obstacles in our game.

-Add the necessary method declaration to _Obstacle.h_:
+Add the necessary method declaration to *Obstacle.h*:

     #import "CCNode.h"
     @interface Obstacle : CCNode
     - (void)setupRandomPosition;
     @end

-Now we can use the method from _MainScene.m. _First add a import statement to the top of _MainScene.m_:
+Now we can use the method from *MainScene.m.* First add a import statement to the top of *MainScene.m*:

     #import "Obstacle.h"

-Now we need to change the code that we use to load an _Obstacle.ccb_:
+Now we need to change the code that we use to load an *Obstacle.ccb*:

     - (void)spawnNewObstacle {
         CCNode *previousObstacle = [_obstacles lastObject];
         CGFloat previousObstacleXPosition = previousObstacle.position.x;
         if (!previousObstacle) {
             // this is the first obstacle
             previousObstacleXPosition = firstObstaclePosition;
         }
         Obstacle *obstacle = (Obstacle *)[CCBReader load:@"Obstacle"];
         obstacle.position = ccp(previousObstacleXPosition + distanceBetweenObstacles, 0);
         [obstacle setupRandomPosition];
         [_physicsNode addChild:obstacle];
         [_obstacles addObject:obstacle];
     }

-In the above code I have added a cast, so that we can treat the loaded _Obstacle.ccb _as an instance _Obstacle_.
-Additionally I added a line to call the new _setupRandomPosition_ method we just implemented.
+In the above code I have added a cast, so that we can treat the loaded *Obstacle.ccb* as an instance *Obstacle*.
+Additionally I added a line to call the new *setupRandomPosition* method we just implemented.

 If you run the game now you should see random obstacles occurring!
 Before we move on to the last major step - implementing collisions - we are going to fix a small issue with the drawing order.

 # Fixing the drawing order

 Because we add the pipes in code they are drawn in front of the ground.
 By default Cocos2d renders the elements in the reverse order of drawing.
 We are going to change the draw order manually, forcing the ground to be drawn above the pipes.
-Add this enum after the constants you have defined in _MainScene.m_:
+Add this enum after the constants you have defined in *MainScene.m*:

     typedef NS_ENUM(NSInteger, DrawingOrder) {
         DrawingOrderPipes,
         DrawingOrderGround,
         DrawingOrdeHero
     };

 If you are interested in details, [read more](https://www.makegameswith.us/gamernews/368/control-the-drawing-order-in-cocos2d-and-sprite-ki) about the approach we are using here.
 Next we are going to apply these drawing order values.

-In _didLoadFromCCB_ set the _zOrder_ for grounds and the hero by adding:
+In *didLoadFromCCB* set the *zOrder* for grounds and the hero by adding:

     for (CCNode *ground in _grounds) {
         ground.zOrder = DrawingOrderGround;
     }
     _hero.zOrder = DrawingOrdeHero;

-When we spawn new obstacles set their _zOrder. _Add this line to _spawnNewObstacle_:
+When we spawn new obstacles set their *zOrder.* Add this line to *spawnNewObstacle*:

     obstacle.zOrder = DrawingOrderPipes;

 Now you should run the App and see the pipes drawn behind the ground: